-The pool calculator tells you how much water you will need to fill pools of various sizes and depths.
-This is useful information that will help you to better estimate the cost of the water as well as the amount of time you need to go from an empty pool to floating around with a cool drink in your hand.
+The pool calculator tells you how much water you will need to fill pools of various sizes and depths. 🏊 This is useful information that will help you to estimate better the cost of the water, as well as the amount of time you need to go from an empty pool to floating around with a cool drink in your hand.
 If you're wondering how many gallons your pool has, give this tool a try!

 How does the pool volume calculator work?

 Finding the volume of a pool is a simple matter of getting the area of the surface of the pool and then multiplying that by the average depth.

 - Start by entering the pool size (length and width).

 - Then add its depth at the two endpoints.